cPanel to cPanel Migration

 - Check for correct mail flow and configure Outlook for all the users

-cPanel to cPanel email migration prerequisites
+cPanel to cPanel email Migration Prerequisites

 Before you begin migrating mailboxes between two cPanel servers using EdbMails IMAP Migration, ensure that the following prerequisites are met for a smooth and error-free transition: